natarajkt/Angular-ASPCore/README.md

 # Angular-ASPCore
 Generic seed project to get started with ASP Core + Angular.
-This project contains all the boiler plate code to start your development without spending lot of effort and time on it.
+This project contains all the boiler plate code to get you up and running in few clicks.